Misfire: Maria Butina's strange route from Russia to US jail

 Her lawyer said he couldn't comment on her shooting ability.

-Fellow activists said she was an effective organizer, putting together well-financed rallies and uniting disparate gun rights supporters — including opposition libertarians and pro-Putin officials.
+But fellow activists said she was an effective organizer, putting together well-financed rallies and uniting disparate gun rights supporters.
 She studied the NRA's playbook, reciting its slogans and statistics.

-Meanwhile, a sea change was taking place in U.S. politics.
-Many conservatives increasingly saw the left as enemies with which they had little in common, and began viewing Putin's Russia — nationalist, traditionalist, newly devout — as a like-minded friend.

-Torshin took note.
-According to his own accounts, he frequently visited the U.S. while in Russia's upper house of parliament from 2001 to 2015, befriended NRA members, bought a lifetime membership and even monitored the 2012 U.S. presidential election.
+Torshin, meanwhile, was taking advantage of a shift in U.S. politics, as many conservatives began viewing Putin's Russia — nationalist, traditionalist, newly devout — as a like-minded friend.
+He frequently visited the U.S. while in Russia's upper house of parliament from 2001 to 2015, bought a lifetime NRA membership and monitored the 2012 U.S. presidential election.

-A key ally was lawyer G. Kline Preston IV, who introduced him to then-NRA President David Keene.

-Keene, Preston and the NRA did not respond to requests for comment about Torshin.
-When AP journalists visited Preston's office in Nashville, a portrait of Putin was hanging in the main entrance.

-Torshin met Butina in Russia at one of her group's rallies in 2011, and within months, they were collaborating on legislation to liberalize pistol ownership, according to those involved.
+Torshin met Butina in 2011, and they began collaborating on legislation to liberalize pistol ownership, according to those involved.

 But when Torshin submitted the bill in July 2012, it was torn apart.

+Yet she and Torshin pressed on, twice hosting NRA delegations in Moscow.
+Visitors included Paul Erickson, a Republican operative who would become Butina's romantic partner in the U.S. and help her make inroads with the American right, according to U.S. prosecutors.

-But her U.S. networking was blossoming.
-As the U.S. presidential campaign heated up, she and Torshin met with GOP figures at the 2015 NRA convention in Nashville — including, Torshin tweeted, Donald Trump.
+She and Torshin met with GOP figures at the 2015 NRA convention in Nashville — including, Torshin tweeted, Donald Trump.
+Butina started graduate studies at American University in 2016.

-Butina and Torshin organized another NRA visit in December 2015 to Moscow, where they discussed gun rights.
-Yet Putin remained opposed.
-He announced the creation of a new National Guard a few months later, in part "to limit the circulation of weapons in the country."

-Butina continued to champion guns on social media, and moved to the U.S. in 2016 for graduate studies at American University.

 Based on Twitter messages and other exchanges, the FBI says Butina moved to Washington on Torshin's order to leverage their NRA contacts — and lay the groundwork for a long-term influence campaign.